Jeff Buckley’s 1976 Gibson Les Paul Custom

 However, there were some inconsistencies in that version of the story.
 Most importantly, it didn’t make sense that Jeff would leave a perfect Gibson Les Paul guitar at home and then buy an Ovation Viper (his second electric guitar), and then go on to borrow a Fender Telecaster (the one that he used for the most part of his career).
 If he had a Gibson, he would certainly use it.

 As it turns out, according to Jeff’s friend, Jason Hamel, who was kind enough to provide some details about the guitar, the first guitar was actually a copy/knockoff.
-Therefore, it had nothing to do with this second Gibson Les Paul Custom.
+This is also confirmed by Jeff himself, in a recently discovered interview with Gitarre & Bass, from October 1995 (thanks Mica).

 Jeff’s Second Les Paul